Broken Social Scene, nominated for Group of the Year at this Sunday's Juno Awards. With the J ...Read more...

-EMERGENCY SERVICES & AMBULANCE SERVICES CHALLENGE CUP – teams representing the various branches of the Canadian Forces, police forces, services or associations, or fire fighters, services or associations.
+EMERGENCY SERVICES CHALLENGE CUP – teams representing the various branches of police forces, services or associations, fire fighters, services or associations or paramedic services or associations.

 FINANCIAL SERVICES CHALLENGE CUP: PRESENTED BY SCOTIABANK - teams representing companies or institutions providing financial services (Banks, Trust Companies, Investment, Insurance, Mortgage Brokers, etc.)